chuc2307/Retail-business-performance-analysis-in-Mexico/README.md

 - Proposed data-driven strategies to optimize inventory, enhance store placement decisions, and improve overall operational efficiency.
 ## Dataset
 The dataset used in this project is obtained from Kaggle.
 It includes:
-- Sales: records transactional data of products sold across different stores
+- Sales: records transactional data of products sold across different stores.
 - Stores: Contains detailed information about each store in the system.
 - Products: A list of all items available in the system.
 - Inventory: tracks the quantity of each product available at each store.